 Throughout the year, Hill-Stead Museum offers family programs, children’s activities, and seasonal celebrations.
 Check our Calendar for upcoming events.

 Explore woodland trails throughout the scenic 152-acre estate or simply unwind in the beautiful Beatrix Farrand-designed Sunken Garden—home of the nationally-acclaimed Sunken Garden Poetry Festival.

-- The 1901 house and its period rooms are open for tours Tuesday through Sunday, 10 am – 4 pm.
+- The 1901 house and its period rooms are open for guided tours only Thursday through Sunday, 10 am to 4 pm.
 The last tour begins at 3 pm.

-- To keep our Museum accessible to all, Hill-Stead Museum offers Seasonal Admission, Early Bird Admission, as well as Blue Star Museums, Museums for All, and Connecticut Art Trail Benefits.
-Museum members are always free Not a member?
+- To keep our Museum accessible to all, Hill-Stead Museum offers AAA, Blue Star Museums, Museums for All, and Connecticut Art Trail Benefits.
+Museum members are always free.
+Not a member?
 Join now.

 Hill-Stead welcomes groups of 10 or more people but requires advance reservation and a non-refundable deposit.
 Please reserve at least two to four weeks in advance of your visit.
-For more information, see Group Tours, or contact the Education Department (860-677-4787 ext.
-133 or firstname.lastname@example.org.)
+For more information, see Group Tours, or contact the Education Department 860-677-4787 ext.
+136 or firstname.lastname@example.org.

 About Hill-Stead Museum

 Hill-Stead was designed by pioneering female architect, Theodate Pope Riddle, for her parents, Alfred and Ada Pope.
 Showcasing her father’s collection of French Impressionist paintings and other treasures was one of her aims in creating this country home.
 When the house became a museum in 1946, it was left completely intact, just as it had looked during the years Mr. & Mrs. Pope, and later Theodate and her husband, the diplomat John Wallace Riddle, had lived here.